mingik/play-java-akka-redis-pubsub/README.md

 About
 =====

-This is play-java-akka-redis-pubsub application utilizing Play framework, Akka and Redis pubsub feature.
+This is webapplication utilizing Play framework, Akka and Redis pubsub feature.

 It creates RedisPublisherActor that listens for GET requests to /publish endpoint and publishes passed messages to configured Redis channel.

 It also creates RedisSubscriberActor that listens for GET requests to /display endpoint and displays all messages that were received from the same configured Redis channel.